Shoulder SLAP Lesion

 Recent studies have suggested biceps tenotomy should be performed at the time of rotator cuff repair.

-- Relatively high incidence of postoperative stiffness, so motion is begun early ( Pendulums are initiated immediately).
+- After SLAP repair, there is relatively high incidence of postoperative stiffness, so motion is begun early ( Pendulums are initiated immediately).

 - Passive and active assisted exercises are begun 7 to 10 days postoperatively.